Francisco de Quevedo: Novel

-The only novel written by Quevedo is the picaresque Vida del Buscón or El Buscón (Full title: Historia de la vida del Buscón, llamado Don Pablos, ejemplo de vagamundos y espejo de tacaños) published in 1626.
+The only novel written by Quevedo is the picaresque novel Vida del Buscón, or El Buscón (full original title: Historia de la vida del Buscón, llamado Don Pablos, ejemplo de vagamundos y espejo de tacaños), published in 1626.
 The work is divided into three books.
 The novel was popular in English; it was first translated by John Davies in 1657 under the title The Life and Adventures of Buscon the Witty Spaniard, a second edition appearing in 1670.
 New translations appeared in 1683 and 1707.